Build your Java image

 Here’s the complete Dockerfile.

-COPY instruction.
-To increase the performance of the build, and to exclude files and directories, we recommend that you create a
+To increase the performance of the build, and as a general best practice, we recommend that you create a

 Build an image